scottgilmoredev/e-commerce-react/README.md

 # Harry's Hoods Ltd.

-This project is a complete e-commerce web app built to learn the React JavaScript library.

 Come on in!
 Shop till you drop.
 Sign up, sign in with Google, checkout.
 Do it all!
 You can feel good about Harry's Hoods.

+This project is a complete e-commerce web app built to learn the React JavaScript library.

 ## Technologies used

-In addition to [React](https://reactjs.org/), this project uses:
+In addition to [React](https://reactjs.org/), I learned / utilized:

 1. [React Router](https://github.com/ReactTraining/react-router) for routing.
 2. [Redux](https://redux.js.org/) for state management.